BeardoGuy/GamepadBT/README.md

 * HC-05/HC-06 or any other Serial Bluetooth Module
 * ATtiny85 USB development board (aka DigiSpark)

 2) Upload the Arduino Code to the Digispark using Arduino IDE.
+Make sure you have already added "Digistump AVR Boards" from Boards manager in the Arduino IDE by clicking on Tools > Boards > Boards Manager and type "Digistump" in the search box and click install.
 * Requires Arduino DigisparkJoystick Library from: https://github.com/digistump/DigisparkArduinoIntegration/tree/master/libraries/DigisparkJoystick
+* Requires Arduino Digispark_SoftSerial-INT0 Library from: https://github.com/J-Rios/Digispark_SoftSerial-INT0

 # Connection Process:
 * Plug the receiver you made into any USB Gamepad supporting device (PC, Android, Game console,etc.) and it will show up as a USB Gamepad.